shianwanglab/shianwanglab.github.io/_pages/about.md

 - Undergraduate Students: Haveeair Caballero, Fernando Sepulveda

 # 📝 Publications
+If you would like a copy of the articles, please email me directly.
+I would be happy to send them to you.
 **Books**
 - Ahmed, N. U. & S. Wang.
 [Measure-valued solutions for nonlinear evolution equations on Banach spaces and their optimal control](https://link.springer.com/book/10.1007/978-3-031-37260-5). *Springer*, 2023 (227 pages).
 - Ahmed, N. U. & S. Wang.
 [Optimal control of dynamic systems driven by vector measures: Theory and applications](https://link.springer.com/book/10.1007/978-3-030-82139-5). *Springer*, 2021 (320 pages).